jdoleary/Spellmasons/docs/TasksCurrent.md

 - Add codex where you can read about spells and enemies
 ---
-- Need sound effect for bolt, improve bolt animation, consume, conserve
+- Need sound effect for bolt, improve bolt animation, consume, conserve, reroll
 - Arrow collisions don't work right when used with target_circle first
 - Capture soul should kill the enemy and animate a soul coming too you.
 - Heat seeking skull with particle effects behind it.
 You release it and it seeks out the nearest enemy to deal damage